Coronavirus-denying Russian monk detained by police

 The monk, who has urged followers to disobey the government’s lockdown measures, had holed up at the monastery near Yekaterinburg he founded years ago.
 Dozens of burly volunteers, including veterans of the separatist conflict in eastern Ukraine, helped enforce his rules, while the prioress and several nuns left.

-The monk chastised Russian President Vladimir Putin as a “traitor to the Motherland” serving a Satanic “world government” and denounced Russian Orthodox Church Patriarch Kirill and other top clerics as “heretics” who must be “thrown out.”
+The monk chastised Russian President Vladimir Putin as a “traitor to the Motherland” who was serving a Satanic “world government.”
+He also denounced the head of the Russian Orthodox Church, Patriarch Kirill, and other top clerics as “heretics” who must be “thrown out.”

 The Russian Orthodox Church stripped Father Sergiy of his abbot’s rank for breaking monastic rules in July, but he rejected the ruling and ignored police investigators’ summons.
 Facing stiff resistance by hundreds of his supporters, church officials and local authorities appeared reluctant to evict him for months.